mlip-cmu/f2025/assignments/I4_explainability.md

 The assignment is worth 100 points.
 For full credit, we expect:

 * [ ] 10 points: The document includes a link to a specific commit in your GitHub repository created with GitHub classroom.
+* [ ] 20 points: Explanation needs are described for both nurses/volunteers and patients.
+The process for identifying the information needs is described and some evidence is provided that the process was followed.
-* [ ] 15 points: A PDF file `explanation_global.pdf` is included in the root directory of the linked repository that contains the global explanations for the assigned stakeholder.
+* [ ] 20 points: A PDF file `explanation_global.pdf` is included in the root directory of the linked repository that contains the global explanations (handbook) for nurses/volunteers.
+The report explains how this meets the previously identified explanation needs.
 The PDF corresponds to the description in the report.
-* [ ] 15 points: A PDF file `explanation_local.pdf` is included in the root directory of the linked repository that contains the individual/local explanations for the assigned stakeholder for *two* patients.
+* [ ] 20 points: A PDF file `explanation_local.pdf` is included in the root directory of the linked repository that contains the individual/local explanations (patient handouts) for *two* patients.
+The report explains how this meets the previously identified explanation needs.
 The PDF corresponds to the description in the report.
-* [ ] 5 points: A PDF file `chatbot.pdf` is included in the root directory of the linked repository that contains at least one chat transcript with a chatbot relating to the instructions on Canvas.
-* [ ] 10 points: Where explanations (e.g., figures) were created with code, the code is included in the repository.
-It aligns with the description.
-* [ ] 40 points (5 points each): For each of the following policy requirements (a) the answer describes how the requirement was addressed technically, (b) the provided PDF files illustrate the solution, and (c) the answer makes a good faith attempt at providing evidence to demonstrate compliance, or discusses additional steps needed for compliance, or explains why compliance may not be possible.
-   1. Describes the intended use and the role of the automation
-   2. Provides evidence that the automation (model) functions accurately, consistently, and effectively in the intended use case
-   3. Describes how the automation (model) works generally and provides evidence that the documentation is effective for the policy purpose.
-   4. Individual explanations that explain that automation was used, what significant personal data was used for the decision, and what decisions were reached in the specific case
-   5. Describes limitations and misuse potential of the automated system beyond its intended purpose and any provided mitigations.
-   6. Describes the data used by the automated system.
-Justifies the use of personal identifiable information.
-   7. Describes how to report misuse or harm from the automated system.
-   8. Provides all documentation in language appropriate for the intended audience.
-All documentation for untrained users must use nontechnical language at an eighth grade reading level.
+* [ ] 10 points: Code is provided that can provide local explanations for other patients.
+Instructions are clear on how to create additional local explanations.
+* [ ] 10 points: The global and local explanations are clearly designed for the intended target audience, rather than developers.
+The report explains the anticipated explanation needs for the target audience and how the explanations intend to provide it.

-* [ ] 5 points: A good-faith attempt at answering the 9 reflection questions.
+* [ ] 10 points: A good-faith attempt at answering all the reflection questions.